What Is Mokume Gane?

 Mokume Gane (木目金) was first created by Denbei Shoami (1651-1728) in the last decades of the 17th century in the Akita Prefecture in Japan.
 This intricate Japanese metalworking art was most typically reserved for decorating samurai swords.

 In Shintoism, samurai and martial arts were highly respected.
 Therefore, only the finest artisans produced elaborate swords with exceptional artistry, and these weapons were a way for samurai to express their wealth, power, and social status.
+Mokume Gane was most often used to decorate swords and sword guards.

-• the tsuba, a Japanese sword guard.
+The tsuba is a Japanese sword guard.
 Most preserved Mokume Gane objects from this period are tsuba.

 Denbei Shoami: Father of Mokume Gane